 Introduction to the basic principles of public health and their application to the development of activities that benefit the health status of populations.
 The skills of epidemiology, biostatistics, health care planning and policy development, health care administration, and community organization are applied to the assessment of public health needs and the development of prevention and control initiatives.
-This course is for students in the P.M.R. track only.

 HPM 511 (ECO 511, PAD 503) Economic Analysis for Health Policy and Management I (3)

-This course is an inroduction to the field of health economics.
+This course is an introduction to the field of health economics.
 Health economics is an active field of microeconomics with a large and growing literature.
 This course will combine economic theory, recent research, and current health reform and policy problems into a comprehensive overview of the field.

 HPM 514 (EPI 514) Computer Programming for Data Management and Analysis in Public Health (3)